Montana-Media-Arts/440-interactive-performance/README.md

 ## Week 1

-**Monday**

 - Course Overview
 - [Syllabus](./Syllabus.md)
 - Required Texts and Supplies
 - Discussion of Technologies and Tools
 - Assign ["Show & Tell"](https://github.com/Montana-Media-Arts/440-interactive-performance/tree/master/ShowAndTell/)
-- Class discussion;
-    1. What does interactive mean?
-    2. What is an interactive performance?
 - Class discussion;
     - What is a "digital notebook"
     - Why you need one